 Cons of time deposits: Here are some of the cons of investing in time deposits

 - Lack of liquidity: The lack of funds to deal with monetary emergencies is one of the most prominent drawbacks of having a time deposit account.
-You may occasionally turn to borrow money at interest rates that are 10 times more than what your time deposit account will yield in a single term.
+You may occasionally turn to borrow money at interest rates that are considerably higher than what your time deposit account will yield in a single term.

 - What are your financial goals?
 If you can commit for a longer period of time, time deposit accounts could offer you a higher return.
-However, you must be certain that you are willing to commit to having your money locked up for several months or years.
-Standard bank savings or money market accounts can be a better option if you require rapid access to your savings.
+However, you must be certain that you are willing to lock your savings for the entirety of the time deposit.

 - What if an early withdrawal fee must be paid?
 You might have to pay an early withdrawal penalty if you need to retrieve the money in your time deposit account before the predetermined term has passed.
-This fine can build up to a large amount of interest you had anticipated to receive on your money, depending on the bank or credit union and the period of your account.
+Check this fee in prior.

 There are two main types of time deposits in India: